nemild/hack-the-media/non-pluralistic-duality-media-guide.md

  -- in progress --

-Writers note: this contribution is meant positive, if one has these insights, laughter is all we need to defy the nonsense
+Writers note: this contribution is meant positive, laughter is all we need to defy the nonsense